 It is a hiking boot designed to provide good traction, comfort, and protection for most trail runners and backpackers.

-It features a waterproof membrane that helps keep feet dry if worn in rainy conditions, and many hikers find it more solid than the competition.
+These boots come with a waterproof membrane designed to keep your feet dry in rainy weather.
+In my experience, many hikers find them feel more solid than other options out there.

-With this in mind, let’s take a closer look at the Merrell Moab 3 Mid Waterproof review and see how it performed during our testing.
+With that in mind, let’s take a closer look at the Merrell Moab 3 Mid Waterproof review to see how they performed during our testing.

 If ankle support is not something you are looking into, check our review of Merrell Moab 3 Waterproof, where we analyzed the low-cut version of the same shoe.